LDAWG-a11y/a11yWebApp/src/guides/how-we-built-our-user-preference-settings.md

 ## Okay, how did you build it?

 Okay, so my mind set here was to develop these preferences using JavaScript and LocalStorage, pretty standard fare really.
 Essentially just using a similar pattern to what we did for the site theme switcher, but just that little more extensible.
-As is common with websites oftentimes, we want to add new features at a later date, perhaps a user may request something that helps them a little, perhaps there is something obvious I have missed, perhaps WCAG will introduce new ideas when version 3.0 starts to take its final form?
+As is common with websites oftentimes, we want to add new features at a later date, perhaps a user may request something that helps them a little, perhaps there is something obvious I have missed, perhaps WCAG will introduce new ideas when version 3.0 starts to take its final form.

 So, the idea was to create reusable functionality, that will likely ever only require CSS modifications and not require any faffing around refactoring the JavaScript to add a new preference, I guess a fire-and-forget approach was what I wanted to achieve.